bobbyjim/Traveller-Trader-Java/README.md

 100% Java

 # Synopsis
-Run the "TraderClient" class from the command line.
+Run the "client.TraderClient" class from the command line.
 You'll start at Regina with a Jump-2 ship and unlimited fuel.

 # Status
 * Pulls data from TravellerMap.